jsguru-io/eusi-sdk-browser/README.md

 ```

 ## Wrapping up the access token
-Instead of passing token every time you request something you can wrap it up and receive an object with the identical API which will automatically pass the token for you any time you make a request.
+Instead of passing the access token every time you request something you can wrap it up and receive an object with the identical API which will automatically pass the token for you any time you make a request.
 ``` js
     const eusi = eusiBrowser({
 	    bucketKey: '46e5945b-789d-4cc2-8a40-608612425226',